projectcalico/calico/getting-started/kubernetes/installation/index.md

 ---
-description: Calico provides many options to install networking and/or network policy for your Kubernetes deployment.
+description: The recommended installation is to install both Calico policy and networking for your Kubernetes deployment.
 show_read_time: false
 show_toc: false
 ---